gladish/bleconfd/README.md

 #### JSON/RPC Method Name Mapping

 The JSON/RPC method names are token separated by dashes.
 I.e `net-get-interfaces`.
 The structure always follows the same convention.
 The JSON/RPC method name is constructed by concatenating the RPC Service name, a dash, and the RPC method name.
-Although there is nothing technically requiring this, it keeps a consistent naming convention by placing the name followed by the verb.
+Although there is nothing technically requiring this, it keeps a consistent naming convention by placing the noun followed by the verb, which is a pretty common style on OO programming.

 Developers extending the application with new RPC services should follow the same naming convetions.